fegonda/axonsegpy/README.md

     1- Install brew (http://brew.sh/)
     2- In the terminal, enter : "brew install gcc --without-multilib" (grab a coffee, this takes quite a while - but needed because default brew installation of gcc doesn't have OpenMP support)
+    3- "brew install eigen"
+    4- "brew install anaconda3"
+         Optional :
-    3- "export CXX=/usr/local/Cellar/gcc/6.1.0/bin/g++-6" (use the path from the output of brew gcc install. at the time of writing the above is correct, but may change.
+             - "export CXX=/usr/local/Cellar/gcc/6.1.0/bin/g++-6" (use the path from the output of brew gcc install. at the time of writing the above is correct, but may change.
 Do this or otherwise osx still uses clang to compile)
-    4- "export CC=/usr/local/Cellar/gcc/6.1.0/bin/gcc+-6" (samething again, use the good path) 5- "brew install eigen"
+             - "export CC=/usr/local/Cellar/gcc/6.1.0/bin/gcc+-6" (samething again, use the good path) 5- Run the main.py with the anaconda3 python interpeter.
-    6- "brew install anaconda3"
-    7- Run the main.py with the anaconda3 python interpeter.
+    NB: You might need to run conda install --yes --file requirements.txt first, in some rare cases.

-For manually editing the congiruation, you may want to create your own JSON, use axonsegpy/user/input/test.json as an example.
+For editing the configuration, you may want to create your own JSON.

 The main.py takes a single argument, and its the path to the json.
-If no argument is provided, it will look for a "test.json" in the same folder.
+If no argument is provided, it will look for a "config.json" in the current running folder.

 Example usage : python3 main.py -c ~/axonseg/myConfig.json